 people[.]

 The Book thus hints at the possibility of private hearings of sermons, rather than only more public and formal preaching in church.
 The Book tells us, for example, that she attended a sermon given at Lent by an Augustinian friar ‘in hys owyn hows at Lynne’ (Meech and Allen, 1940: 167).
 The Lollard Joan Baker claimed in her 1511 heresy trial that she ‘cold here a better sermond at home in her howse than any doctor or prist colde make at Polis cross’ (Hudson, 1988: 199–200).
-Although was construed by her prosecutors (and by subsequent scholarship) as specifically characteristic of her membership of a secretive cult, Margery’s Book supports the idea that the airing of sermons in private households was not only ‘the exclusive province of self-identifying Lollards’ (Kelly and Perry, 2013: 217).
+Although Baker’s testimony was construed by her prosecutors (and by subsequent scholarship) as specifically characteristic of her membership of a secretive cult, Margery’s Book supports the idea that the airing of sermons in private households was not only ‘the exclusive province of self-identifying Lollards’ (Kelly and Perry, 2013: 217).
 Spencer (1993: 259) writes about sermons collected for private study, where late-fourteenth-century and later homilaries contain scriptural commentaries in English, which may indicate a desire ‘to reach a lay reading public’.
 Margery’s sittings with the reading priest, or any of her other devotional advisors, may have included reading from such a collection, or perhaps discussion of a sermon heard earlier in church or another public setting.
 Through listening, she absorbs knowledge either read aloud from a book, or spoken in a sermon, which had been sourced or developed by clerks from written material.
 Margery ‘reads’ the words of her spiritual guides much in the way outlined in the Cloud of Unknowing:

 Alle is one in maner, redyng & heryng; clerkes redyn on bookes, & lewid men